DW1209/Accelerating-K-Means-Clustering-with-Parallel-Implementation/README.md

-# K-Means Clustering Based on OpenMP, MPI, and Hybrid Methods
+# K-Means Clustering Based on OMP, MPI, and Hybrid Methods

 ## Description